stencillogic/Start-with-Rust-fast/README.md

 }
 ```

-Function pointers implement all three of the closure traits (Fn, FnMut, and FnOnce).
+Function pointers implement all three of the closure traits (`Fn`, `FnMut`, and `FnOnce`).
 Function pointer can alway be passed as an argument for a function that expects a closure.
 It’s best to write functions using a generic type and one of the closure traits so your functions can accept either functions or closures.

-The initializer `()` in strcts is also of function type, e.g:
+The initializer `()` in structs is also of function type, e.g:

 ``` rust
 enum Status {